versatica/mediasoup-website/documentation/v3/differences-between-v2-and-v3.md

 # Differences Between v2 and v3

-Both mediasoup **v3** and mediasoup-client **v3** (in addition to the new libmediasoup C++ library) are, in short, much more level than their corresponding **v2** versions and come with tons of improvements and new features.
+Both mediasoup **v3** and mediasoup-client **v3** (in addition to the new libmediasoup C++ library) are, in short, much more low level than their corresponding **v2** versions and come with tons of improvements and new features.
 The table below just exposes the most attractive ones.

 ----